mastercion/minecraft_mod_fabric_blockowner/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Operating system: ???
-Operating system: Windows 11 (Optional) Build 23H2 Java version: 21.0.3
+Java version: ???
-Minecraft version: 1.20.5
+Minecraft version: ???
-BlockOwner version: 1.0.6
+BlockOwner version: ???
-Other mods (if used): None
+Other mods (if used): ???

 ## Exception, error or logs
 Please find your `latest.log` and `config.json` in this folder and attach it to the issue